-- Stop the engine, remove ignition key, and disconnect the electrical plug on the fuel shut-off solenoid before raising the mower deck to service blades. - Raise the deck and secure it in the TILT-UP position.
-Refer to CLEANING the Grass Buildup in Mower Deck Housing in this section for deck raising instructions.
+- Stop the engine, remove ignition key, and disconnect the electrical plug on the fuel shutoff solenoid before raising the mower deck to service blades. - Raise the deck and secure it in the TILT-UP position.
+Refer to Grass Buildup in Mower Deck Housing on page 59 for deck raising instructions.